gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

     oss_arm32_oci --> oss_multiarch_oci
 ```

-Every single solid-line box in the above diagram is a release artefact
+Every single solid-line box in the above diagram is a release artifact
 that is available to customers.
 For every build.
 Across 3 active release
 branches, plus `master`.
 (The dashed-line boxes are partial-build artifacts
 that are not public, but are a useful internal ad/or logical grouping.)